subha2414/ai-trend-analysis/README.md

 ***On successful execution, you will see:***

-Trend report generated successfully
+- Daily batch files are generated from June 1, 2024 → current date

+- Topics are extracted and processed

+- Final trend report is created in output/

 # Assumptions & Design Decisions

+***Note:**
-- Google Play does not guarantee reliable historical daily reviews
+Google Play Store does not guarantee reliable access to historical daily reviews.

-- To ensure stability, daily review ingestion is simulated

-- This accurately reflects real-world batch processing systems

-- The pipeline is designed to be easily extendable with:

-  - LLM-based topic extraction

-  - Semantic topic deduplication

-  - Multi-day rolling windows
+To handle this limitation, the system simulates daily review batches starting from June 1, 2024, while preserving the exact batch-based architecture required for trend analysis.

+This approach mirrors real-world production pipelines where ingestion and analysis are decoupled from data availability constraints.

 # Future Improvements

-🔹 LLM-powered topic extraction
+- LLM-based high-recall topic extraction

-🔹 Semantic topic deduplication using embeddings
+- Semantic topic deduplication using embeddings

-🔹 Rolling 30-day automated trend generation
+- Rolling 30-day automated trend window

-🔹 API / Dashboard integration
+- REST API or dashboard for product teams

-🔹 Multi-app support
+- Multi-app support (Swiggy, Zomato, etc.)

 # Why This Approach Works